What is the best time to trade in a car?

-Most car makers have new vehicle warranties for three years or 36,000 miles and powertrain warranties for five years or 60,000 miles (whichever comes first).
-Trading in before a warranty expires generally nets a higher trade-in value.
+Most cars have new vehicle warranties for three years or 36,000 miles and powertrain warranties for five years or 60,000 miles, whichever comes first.
+Trading in your car before its warranties expire generally nets a higher trade-in value.

 Before major service intervals

-There's little financial sense in paying hundreds of dollars for a major routine maintenance service, only to trade in the car.
-If you've been consistent with its regular maintenance up to that point, trading it in before your next milestone may serve you better.
+There's little financial sense in waiting to pay hundreds of dollars for major routine maintenance, like new tires or brakes, only to trade in the car.
+If your car is in good shape and you've been consistent with its regular maintenance, trading it in before your next milestone may serve you better.

 Before 100,000 miles

-This is primarily a psychological milestone since there's no functional difference between a car with 99,000 miles versus one with 100,000 miles.
+This is primarily a psychological milestone since no functional difference exists between a car with 99,000 miles and one with 100,000 miles.
 But dealers need to profit from reselling your car after you trade it in, and a car with more than 100,000 miles may not sell for as much as one with less than 100,000 miles, either to a new buyer or at auction.

-Yes.
-Dealerships typically need more used car inventory in the first half of the year.
-Since dealerships also have sales goals to meet at the end of the month and the quarter, March tends to be a great time for getting a strong trade-in offer.
-There's an argument for good trade-in value at the start of a new model year since dealers will be eager to make deals to get cars off their lots.
+Dealerships typically need more used car inventory in the first half of the year, so they're eager to make deals.
 But when the new model comes out, your used car will be seen as another year older, which lowers its resale value.
-So trading it in well before a new model year debuts can increase the trade-in value.
+So, trading it in well before a new model year debuts can increase the trade-in value.

 The best time of year to trade in a car can also depend on the type of car.
 For example, if you have a sportier car or a convertible, you may get more value from trading it in during the spring months.
-Demand for those cars will steadily increase toward summer at the dealership.
-Similarly, trading in a 4x4 or SUV with all-wheel drive in the fall is a good idea in places where the winter weather gets snowy or icy.
+Demand for those cars will steadily increase toward summer.
+Similarly, trading in a 4x4 or SUV with all-wheel drive in the fall can be advantageous in places with more snow and ice.